libgy8zli/linux-knowldge/linux-bash.md

 ```

 ### IFS
 IFS stands for "internal field separator".
-It is used by the shell to determine how to do word splitting,
+It is used by the shell to determine how to do word splitting